It's important to keep moving, no matter how old you are. Exercise keeps your body and your brain healthy.

 Healthy adults should try to get 150 minutes of moderate-intensity, aerobic activity each week.
 Sure, you can do that in exercise classes.
 You can also get it by brisk walking.
 It's also important to do movements that work all your major muscles at least 2 days a week.
 Try to do flexibility exercises 2 or 3 days a week, too, to improve your range of motion.

 Though 150 minutes sounds like a lot, you don't have to get it in big chunks.
 You can take a 10-minute walk around the block or spend 10 minutes sweeping the porch.
 It all adds up.

 A simple goal is to try to get 30 minutes of moderate-intensity exercise on most days.
 You may be able to do that on some weeks and not others.
 Remember, it's a goal and not a rule.
 Do what works for you.

 How to Get Moving

-There are two ways to move: exercise and physical activity.
+There are two ways to get more active: exercise and physical activity.

 Ready to move?
-You can go to the gym or community center and take water aerobics or dance classes and do strength-training exercises.
+Go to the gym or community center and take water aerobics or dance classes and do strength training exercises.

 - Take a brisk walk or jog

 - Rake leaves or push a lawn mower